Testing & Matching PCB AntennasApril 19, 2018

 Use of a Simple Switch at a Test Port

 A test port will usually be at a 50 ohm point.
-If the design includes a coaxswitch for inspection and final test purposes, (e.g. the Hirose MS-180 series, at right,) an antenna test sample can be produced or reworked with the switch rotated 180°.
-This reverses the in and out terminals so connecting a test cable interrupts the feedline and the cable faces the antenna instead of the device.
+If the design includes a coaxswitch for inspection and final test purposes, (e.g. the Hirose MS-180 series, at right,) a PCB antenna test sample can be produced or reworked with the switch rotated 180°.
+This reverses the in and out terminals so connecting a test cable interrupts the feedline and the cable faces the PCB antenna instead of the device.

 A test port and test cable of the appropriate type reduce the need for strain relief as the cable can be connected just before measuring.
 A right-angle connector at the device end may further reduce stress and allow easier routing through the device housing.
 Commercially prepared cable assemblies are available from Amphenol, Crystek, Emerson Network Power Connectivity/Johnson, Hirose Electric Co Ltd, KSM Electronics, Molex, Phoenix, Pomona, RF Solutions, Samtec, Taoglas Limited, and TE Connectivity.
 An excellent source for these is www.digikey.com.
 Note that most ultraminiature connectors have a mating life on the order of a few dozen cycles, but failure will become self-evident in the measurements.